 Moreover, employers too prefer high deductible plans for their employees as this saves money on healthcare coverage.
 Further, the ACA has been one of the major factors that has pushed up the number of people taking on healthcare high deductibles plans.
 The impact of this is not really favorable to either parties – the patients or the hospitals/physicians attending to them.

 For the patient, once they realize that the healthcare insurance plan is not giving them total coverage, they are reluctant to seek further preventive care.
 And the negative impact on the medical practice, high deductible takes it’s the toll on the medical Revenue Cycle Management (RCM).

 Patients with High deductibles affect patient collections in various ways:

-- High Administrative costs: High deductibles and/copays are stated to be one of the major challenges that the medical billing services face.
-Since patients think that having a high deductible insurance scheme gives them total coverage, often they end up not being able to make the payment, and hence it is left to the billing services to chase the patients and leads to more paper work than necessary.
+High deductibles and/copays are stated to be one of the major challenges that medical billing services face.
+Since patients think that having a high deductible insurance scheme gives them total coverage, often they end up not being able to make the payment, and hence it is left to the billing services to chase the patients and leads to more paperwork than necessary.
 A recent research study found that uncollected deductibles ruin practices and that nearly 81 percent of self-pay net revenues go unrecovered, leading to twice the expense of administrative costs for collecting from a patient when compared to that from a payer.

 - Communicate payment policies upfront- During scheduling appointments, communication material for walk-ins, better front desk interactions that help explain it all.